 “It is not as simple as just extrapolating the effects from studies in people who have a history of heart disease.
 This review highlights important shortcomings in our knowledge about the effects of statins in people who have no previous history of CVD.
 Investigators tended to cherry pick significant findings, rather than presenting all the findings.
 The decision to prescribe statins in this group should not be taken lightly.”

 Of particular interest is the fact that all but one of the trials reviewed were industry-sponsored.

 “We know that industry-sponsored trials are more likely to report favourable results for drugs versus placebos, so we have to be cautious about interpreting these results.
 The numbers eligible for treatment with statins are potentially great so there might be motivations, for instance, to stop trials earlier if interim results support their use.”

 The researchers concluded that the prescription of statins “is both wasting money and exposing people to potential adverse effects.”

 Since conventional doctors are fond of constantly repeating the mantra that all therapies must be “evidence based”, why are the majority of them still advocating and prescribing this toxic class of drugs to patients with non-existent illness?
-Over 30 million prescriptions for statins were filled in Canada last year, and considerably more than that throughout the world, making statins a 30 billion dollar a year business.
+Millions of prescriptions for statins were filled in Canada last year, and considerably more than that throughout the world, making statins a 30 billion dollar a year business.